victordecia/masterclass-python/README.md

 1. Lowercase consonant.
 Write a function that performs this translation (pig -> igpay) and write a test that validates the function

-2. `current implementation at` --> Lowercase vowel.
+2. Lowercase vowel.
 Modify the function to handle this translation (egg -> eggay) and write a test that validates that this and all previous test pass.

 3. Uppercase & multiple consonants.
 Modify the function to handle this translation (Hello -> Ellohay) and write a test that validates that this and all previous test pass.